rodrigoalcarazdelaosa/fisiquimicamente/content/es/actividades-2bach/actividades-2Bach.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "⚛️ Recursos de Física y Química" subtitle = ""
+title = "🗒️ Actividades"
+subtitle = "📓 2.º Bach"

 # Showcase personal skills or business features.
 #